DHSProgram/DHS-Indicators-Stata/Readme.md

 Currently DHS8 updates to Chapters 3, 4, 7, 9, 10, 11, and 13 are available.

-There are no changes in DHS8 for chapters 18, 19, and 20.
+There are no changes in DHS8 for the chapters that cover adult and maternal mortality (AM), female genital cutting (FG), and Fistula (FS).

 **********************************************************************************************************************************************************